The 2020/21 Recreational Season has closed

-The 2019/20 Lake Burley Griffin Recreational Season has closed.
-Water quality sampling and analysis for the 2020/21 Recreational Season will commence on Monday 12 October 2020.
-Results will be posted on Thursday 15 October 2020.
+Water quality sampling and analysis for the coming 2021-22 Recreational Season will commence on Monday 11 October 2021.

 Lake Burley Griffin water quality is monitored for recreational use from mid-October to mid-April.